-Introduction to Parents: Embracing the future / Introduction to Students: The next best step for you 9 College Counselling at College Alpin Beau Soleil College Counselling activities and events 12 University information sessions 2020 21 13-14 Your Beau Soleil College Counselling Journey 15 Timeline Grade 10 16 Timeline Grade 11 18 Timeline Grade 12 19 The best next step for me?
-Read for a degree 22 Join the workforce 30 Take a Gap Year 30 University Glossary of terms 34 How do I decide where to study?
+Embracing the future: Introduction for parents 7

+The next best step for you: Introduction for students 9

+College Counselling at College Alpin Beau Soleil

+Our ethics 12

+College Counselling activities and events 13

+University information sessions 2021 22 14

+My Beau Soleil College Counselling journey 15

+Timeline Grade 10 16-17

+Timeline Grade 11 18-19

+Timeline Grade 12 20-21

+The best next step for me?

+Go to university 24

+Join the workforce 26

+Take a gap year 26

+University

+Glossary of Terms 32

+How do I decide where to study?
 Which country?
+34

+How do I choose the subject I will study at university?
+36

+How should I choose the universities I will apply to?
+38

+League Tables - What do they really mean?
+40

+How many universities should I apply to?
+41

+Questions to ask when you are talking to universities 42

-36 How do I choose the subject I willI read at university?
-38 How should I choose the universities I should apply to?
-40 League Tables - What do they really mean?
-42 How many universities should I apply to?
-43 I want to go to Oxford, Cambridge or an Ivy League University - What should I do o?
-45 Medicine, Veterinary Science or Law.
+I want to go to Oxford, Cambridge or an Ivy League University.
+What should I do?
+45

+Medicine, Veterinary Science or Law.
 How do I prepare?
+46

+Creative courses 47

+You want to read Business in London?
+48

+Boston bound 49

+New York, New York 50

-46 Predicted Grades, Subject References and Letters of Recommendation 47 Worldwide - universities & colleges around the world 48-65 Where are they now?
-Tips and advice from Beau Soleil alumni 66-73 Final Thoughts 74
+Predicted Grades, Subject References and Letters of Recommendation 51

+Worldwide - Universities & colleges around the world 54-69

+Where are they now?
+Tips and advice from Beau Soleil alumni 70-77

+Final thoughts 78